OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 ![Login Screen](images/ad-integrated.png "width=500")

 This will instruct the Octopus Server to issue a browser challenge.
-NTLM Authentication usually doesn't require much configuration except for allowing NTLM to be used in your network.
-This is usually on by default.
+NTLM Authentication doesn't require much configuration except for allowing NTLM to be used in your network.
+This is on by default.